idank/holykeebs-docs/firmware/index.md

 If not, enter bootloader manually:

 - On a Sea Picro, press the reset button for ~1 second.
 - On an RP2040 Pro Micro, there are two buttons on the components side of the controller: hold the BOOT button and then press the RESET button next to it.
-If your controller is already flashed with a QMK firmware, you can simply double tap the reset button.
+If your controller is already flashed with a QMK firmware, you can simply double tap the reset button on the keyboard itself.

 On split keyboards, repeat the flashing process for the other controller.